-Damaged or missing teeth can cause both functional and aesthetic issues for patients, including difficulty chewing, misalignment, sensitivity, and lowered self-confidence.
-Dental crowns are tooth-shaped caps designed protect a damaged tooth, or replace a missing tooth when combined with a dental implant.
+Dental crowns deal with damaged or missing teeth that can cause both functional and aesthetic issues for patients, including difficulty chewing, misalignment, sensitivity, and lowered self-confidence.
+Dental crowns are tooth-shaped caps for teeth designed to protect a damaged tooth or replace a missing tooth when combined with a dental implant.
 Dr. Pramod Thomas in Richardson, TX, works with a trusted lab to create crowns with exceptional durability and aesthetics.

 Are You a Good Candidate for Dental Crowns?